 Manatees are often known as “sea cows.”
 They’re a large aquatic mammal with an egg-shaped head, flippers, and a flat tail.
 Their size is often intimidating to people, but they’re gentle and calm animals.
-In fact, they’re thought to have been mistaken for mermaids by Christopher Columbus.
+In fact, back in the day, they’re thought to have been mistaken for mermaids by Christopher Columbus.
 Columbus wrote that he saw creatures that were not as beautiful as mermaids had been described and had some masculine traits.

 Manatees never leave the water.
 These aquatic animals are at home in the water and remain here for their entire lives.
 Unlike seals or penguins, manatees never leave the water and will only come up for air when they need it.
 Thus, when swimming with the manatees, you can expect to be underwater for the majority of the time.
 On average, manatees will come up for air roughly every 5 minutes.
 If they’re quite active, they may surface every 30 seconds or so.
-If they’re at rest, then their air may last a bit longer at 20 minutes.
+However, when they’re at rest, then their air may last a bit longer at 20 minutes.

 Manatees share an ancestor with the elephant.
 Despite being a marine animal, manatees are more closely related to elephants than they are whales or other water creatures.
 Take a look at a picture.
 Do you see the resemblance?